May 4, 2010

 Do you think you can pull off this technique when confronted by a thug, gang member or terrorist?
 Do you really?

 Sometimes I have been told our IKI Krav Maga techniques are simple, unimpressive.
 One guy in Edmonton told a fellow seminar participant, "Come to my martial arts class, you will see much more advanced techniques.
 This stuff is like orange belt level for us."

 Well you know, if a student who is only an orange belt can do the techniques well enough to defend himself I think that is a good thing.
-And I recall Bruce Lee saying our goal should be to "simply simplify".
-So it does not concern me how nice or "advanced" it looks, but how well an average human being can do this on the street.
-That is why I am always looking at the techniques and asking myself, "Would I feel comfortable using this if my life in on the line?"
+And Bruce Lee said our goal should is "simply simplify".
+So it does not concern me how nice or "advanced" it looks but how well an average human being can do this on the street.
+That is why I am always looking at the techniques and asking myself, "Would I feel comfortable using this if my life is on the line?"
 If the answer is only "Maybe" then it means I must get back to work, and that is why IKI Krav is still evolving.